 Bachelor of Arts With a Major in Anthropology

 The B.A. degree is intended for students who desire general training in anthropology within a liberal arts curriculum.
-Thirty term hours of anthropology are required, of which 21 must be advanced.
-Of the 30 hours, ANTH 2301 is required.
-In addition, all candidates for the B.A. major must take at least three term hours in each subfield of anthropology (i.e., archaeology, cultural/social anthropology, anthropological linguistics and physical anthropology).
+Of the required term hours of anthropology, 21 term hours must be advanced.